The floundering San Jose Sharks (14-25-10) are on the road to take on the Carolina Hurricanes (30-9-8), who will be out ...

 Will the Carolina Hurricanes get the 1st pick in the NHL draft?

-The Carolina Hurricanes received the 13th pick in the 2020 NHL draft and selected Seth Jarvis.
+The Carolina Hurricanes do not have the number one overall pick in the 2022 NHL Draft.

 When do the Carolina Hurricanes play?